jayson-lennon/rust-bdd-techniques/README.md

 that you would for the code under test.

 Nearly all setup ("Given") code should be placed behind helper functions or builders, even for trivial cases.
-These will break when you change an API, but dependent tests won't break since the breakage was isolated.
+These helpers and builders will break when you change an API, but dependent tests won't break since the breakage was isolated.
 When done correctly, you can have hundreds of tests and still freely change your APIs with just a small amount of isolated breakage.